tzolov/vagrant-pivotalhd/packages/README.md

 # Installation packages
-The packages folder holds all stallation packages and tarballs.
+This folder is a placeholder for the packages and tarballs to be installed.
+Because of legal restrictions we can not distribute the packages directly.
+Follow the instructions bellow to collect all neccessary tarballs.

-## Download JDK-7u67 and UnlimitedJCEPolicyJDK7.zip
+### Download JDK-7u67 and UnlimitedJCEPolicyJDK7.zip
 Execute this command to download Oracla jdk-7u67-linux-x64.tar.gz:
 ```
 wget --no-cookies --no-check-certificate --header "Cookie: gpw_e24=http%3A%2F%2Fwww.oracle.com%2F; oraclelicense=accept-securebackup-cookie" "http://download.oracle.com/otn-pub/java/jdk/7u67-b01/jdk-7u67-linux-x64.tar.gz"